 Kebechet met his gaze, her expression of distaste matching his own.
 “That is…one way to phrase it, though I agree, in a way.
 The Catholic people of Rome deserve fair representation.”

 “At the very least.”
 Giovanni said in curt reply.

 “Perhaps there is a solution that will solve all of our problems.”
-Hanne, the captain of the Rangers and a personwho was never too far from the Capitoline Hill when these meetings took place, spoke next.
+Hanne Anchesi, the captain of the Rangers, spoke next.

 “You have the floor, Commander.”
-Capi smiled.
-It was an informal rank, but Capitolina prized military discipline.
+Capitolina smiled.
+It was an informal rank, but she prized military discipline.

 “We need more room for the growing population.
 Normally I would be against using valuable living space as places of worship, but if these deities really can offer us an advantage, then their aid will be invaluable.
 That said, Rome has been a Catholic city for a thousand years, and that population must remain protected.
 Therefore, I propose that the main thoroughfares between the Capitoline and Vatican Hills be secured first and foremost.”